Retropikzel/foreign-c/README.md

 ### R6RS - Manual

-    Dowloand the latest release or clone from git and copy directory named "foreign" into your project, then run:
+    Download the latest release or clone from git and copy directory named "foreign" into your project, then run:

         akku install